bluesky-social/indigo/cmd/tap/README.md

 Collection filters use wildcards but only at the period breaks in NSIDs.
 For example:

-`NEXUS_COLLECTION_FILTERS=app.bsky.feed.post,app.bsky.graph.*`
+`TAP_COLLECTION_FILTERS=app.bsky.feed.post,app.bsky.graph.*`

 Filters apply to record events only.
 User events are always delivered for tracked repos.

 ## Operations

-Nexus logs to stdout in JSON format.
+Tap logs to stdout in JSON format.
 The firehose consumer automatically reconnects with exponential backoff on relay failures.
 Cursor position is saved periodically (default 5 seconds) and restored on restart.

 SQLite is tuned for high write throughput: WAL mode, 10-second busy timeout, `synchronous=NORMAL`, 64MB cache, batched deletes.
 The outbox buffers up to 1M pending events in memory.